Is hybrid cloud certification right for you?

-After years of shifting applications to the public cloud, enterprises realize it’s not the right fit for every app and are pulling some back to private clouds, forcing them to adopt a hybrid strategy.
+After years of shifting applications to the public cloud, enterprises realise it’s not the right fit for every app and are pulling some back to private clouds, forcing them to adopt a hybrid strategy.

 But it’s not an easy process and one that may require formal training and certifications for the IT pros tasked with this important transition.

-“A huge desire to move to the cloud, and pressure from lines of business to move to the cloud, have created an experience gap that has led to serious missteps and forced IT teams to repatriate workloads they had put in the cloud back into the data center,” says Scott Sinclair, senior analyst at IT research firm ESG.
+“A huge desire to move to the cloud, and pressure from lines of business to move to the cloud, have created an experience gap that has led to serious missteps and forced IT teams to repatriate workloads they had put in the cloud back into the data centre,” says Scott Sinclair, senior analyst at IT research firm ESG.
 “IT’s level of competence, experience, and education in how to integrate with the cloud is woefully inadequate.”

-An ESG study from 2018 found that 41% of organizations have pulled back at least one infrastructure-as-a-service workload due to satisfaction issues.
-In a subsequent study, ESG discovered among respondents who had moved a workload out of the cloud back to on-premises, 92% had made no modifications or only minor modifications to the applications before moving them to the cloud.
+An ESG study from 2018 found that 41 per cent of organisations have pulled back at least one infrastructure-as-a-service workload due to satisfaction issues.

+In a subsequent study, ESG discovered among respondents who had moved a workload out of the cloud back to on-premises, 92 per cent had made no modifications or only minor modifications to the applications before moving them to the cloud.

 The applications they brought back on-premises ran the gamut, including ERP, database, file and print, and email.
-A majority (83%) called at least one of the applications they repatriated on-premises “mission-critical” to the organization.
+A majority (83 per cent) called at least one of the applications they repatriated on-premises “mission-critical” to the organisation.

 Had IT teams learned the requirements of the hybrid cloud, the best way to manage them, and best practices for data security, they would have fared far better, according to Sinclair.
 “I’m a big believer that cloud adoption should not be taken lightly, and that people should be trained as much as humanly possible in hybrid cloud environments,” he says.